patrickhoette/configs/README.md

 # My Personal Configuration Files

 ## Liability
-TLDR: Not my problem mate!
+*__TLDR:__ Not my problem mate!*

 Just my various configuration files.
-Take what you like, all of it or what you don't like I don't care.
-If you get fired, make your compute smoke, cause the apocalypse or make a billion trillion currency I genuinely don't care.
-That's your problem have fun with it (alright if you end the world I will be a bit salty)
+Take what you like, all of it or what you don't like, I don't care.
+If you get fired, make your computer smoke, cause the apocalypse or make a billion trillion currency I genuinely don't care.
+That's your problem have fun with it (alright if you end the world I will be a bit salty).

 ## Programs I Use
-List of programs whose configuration files are stored here.
-I use way more that don't have files.
+*List of programs whose configuration files are stored here.
+I use way more that don't have files.*

 ### Text Editors
 * [Vim](https://www.vim.org/)